php-pm/php-pm-drupal/README.md

 This is a fork of PHP-PM's HttpKernel adapter for integrating Drupal with PHP-PM (therefore, also with ReactPHP).

+The primary components are a bootstrap and bridge.

 See:
 * https://github.com/php-pm/php-pm
 * https://github.com/php-pm/php-pm-httpkernel.